T4GLTD/IIoT/HOL/IOTHubPiHackathon/3b/index.md

 ```

 3. Press the "F1" key to open the command palette, type and select *Arduino: Board Manager*
-* Search for AZ3166 and install the latest version.
 * Note: An alternative to the "F1" key is to also click View > Command Pallette
+* Search for AZ3166 in the search box
+* You should find *MXChip - Microsoft Azure IoT Developer Kit* in the resulting list.
+* Choose the latest version you can find from the *Select version* drop down and click *Install*.

 <p align="center">
   <img src="/HOL/IOTHubPiHackathon/images/MXChipIotDevKit_install-az3166-sdk.png" />